 Government support for science and innovation

 The New Zealand Government actively supports the development and commercialisation of technology and innovation.
 It also recognises collaborative research as a critical driver for business growth.
-For example, under the Research and Development Growth Grants scheme, Callaghan Innovation has awarded $32 million over three years to 22 high-tech companies.
+For example, under the 2016 Research and Development Growth Grants scheme, Callaghan Innovation has awarded grants worth $18.5 million over three years to 23 high-tech companies across a range of sectors.
+The Government has also committed funding to increase the number of engineering graduates and invested $35million in Entrepreneurship Universities.

 Thirty percent growth is projected over the next five years in light aircraft design and manufacture, business aircraft interiors, aircraft parts, airline operations, airport infrastructure, aviation services, maintenance, repair and overhaul, and training.